 Until 1982 Shannon and Washabaugh County, South Dakota, were the last unorganized counties in the United States.
 Although it was organized and received a home rule charter that year, Shannon, as noted above, contracts with Fall River County for its Auditor, Treasurer, Director of Equalization, State’s Attorney and Registrar of Deeds.

-The Shannon & Fall River County Courthouse in Hot Springs will be closed, Monday, February 17th, in observance of President’s Day.
-Regular hours will resume Tuesday, February 18th.
+The Fall River & Shannon County Courthouse in Hot Springs will be closed Monday, February 16th, in observance of President’s Day.
+Regular office hours will resume Tuesday, February 17th.

-The Fall River & Shannon County Courthouse in Hot Springs will be closed January 20th, 2014 in observance of Martin Luther King, Jr. Day.
-Regular hours will resume Tuesday, January 21st.
+The Fall River & Shannon County Courthouse in Hot Springs, SD will be closed January 19th, in observance of Martin Luther King Jr. Day.
+Regular Office Hours will resume on Tuesday, January 20th.